This article helps you determine the specifications of the screen you need to buy.

 If your screen is not working

 We recommend that you remove the screen from your laptop.
-You can find the screen model on the sticker on the back of the screen, and then search for the screen model to know the screen specifications
+You can find the screen model on the sticker on the back of the screen, and then search for it to determine the screen specifications.

 OR